detsam/indepstate-cc/app/adapters/dwx/README.md

 ## Retries (`open_order`)

-The adapter performs infinite `open_order` retries with exponential backoff.
-The delay starts from `openOrderRetryDelayMs` and multiplies by `openOrderRetryBackoff` on each failure.

-Whenever a confirmation timeout fires, the adapter re-sends the order and emits `order:retry { pendingId, count }` (with `count` starting at 1 for each order).
-Retries can be stopped via `stopOpenOrder(pendingId)` which aborts the loop and clears pending state.
+The adapter retries placement **only** when the DWX client reports an `OPEN_ORDER` error containing the order's CID.
+After each attempt it waits up to `confirmTimeoutMs` for confirmation.
+When the timeout fires, `DWX_Messages.txt` is inspected: if a matching error entry is found, the order is sent again and `order:retry { pendingId, count }` is emitted (with `count` starting at 1 for each order).
+If neither a confirmation nor an error appears, the pending order is rejected with reason `unexpected state - can't get either confirmation or error`.
+Retries can be stopped via `stopOpenOrder(pendingId)` which clears the pending state.

 ---